BlocProtocol/BLOC-wiki/docs/about/Background-and-History.md

 ## Why the BLOC ?

 We are passionate about crypto currency and truly convinced that blockchain technology is going to change our world.
 Too many ICO's are popping up everday without real products at the end and a lot of disapointement.
 We decided to do it differently.
 [BLOC.MONEY](https://bloc.money) is a true and real mining crypto currency like Bitcoin, using improved adaptive features to fit our current world and economy including exlusive mining tools to offer an egalitarian money distribution.
 We have a strong belief in our no-funding strategy; if we make a cool product, the value will create itself.
-Own a part of history, deal with BLOC.money, a new era for cryptocurrencies.
+Own a part of history, deal with **BLOC**, a new era for cryptocurrencies.

 ## How the BLOC  was created ?